The Research Acceleration and Innovation Network (TRAIN)

 Overview

-The Research Acceleration and Innovation Network (TRAIN) is a network of more than 150 foundations interested in taking a strategic and entrepreneurial approach to funding medical research.
-TRAIN convenes forward-thinking groups to learn from each other and shares their novel solutions with the rest of the medical research system.
+The Research Acceleration and Innovation Network (TRAIN) is a network of more than 160 foundations interested in taking a strategic and entrepreneurial approach - what some refer to as “venture philanthropy” – to funding medical research.
+TRAIN convenes forward-thinking groups to learn from each other and share their novel solutions with the rest of the medical research system.

 Venture philanthropy is a concept very much in vogue but without a commonly agreed-upon definition.
 Wikipedia defines it broadly as taking “concepts and techniques from venture capital finance and high technology business management and applies them to achieving philanthropic goals.”
 Among the elements of venture philanthropy are: